fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-When Keldon Firebombers enters the battlefield, each player sacrifices all lands they controls except for three.
+When Keldon Firebombers enters the battlefield, each player sacrifices all lands they control except for three.

 **3 / 3**